KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-7. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Gitlab-MergeRequests by jkschoen](https://github.com/jkschoen/MMM-Gitlab-MergeRequests)